simeononsecurity/simeononsecurity.ch/content/articles/the-checklist-for-securing-your-e-commerce-site/index.en.md

 * **Comply with data protection regulations**: E-commerce businesses must adhere to data protection regulations, such as the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), to ensure the privacy and security of customer data.

-By prioritizing security and taking proactive measures to protect customer data, e-commerce sites can foster trust and loyalty among their customer base.
+By prioritizing security and taking proactive measures to protect customer data, e-commerce sites can build trust and loyalty among their customer base.

 Essential Security Measures for E-commerce Sites
 ------------------------------------------------